wazerstar/ReservedCpuSets/README.md

 ## Usage

-- Launch the program and select the CPUs you wish to reserve and save changes.
-The changes are made in real-time
+- Launch the program and select the CPUs you wish to reserve and save changes

-- Verify whether the configuration is working as expected by assessing per-core usage while placing load on the CPU with a program such as [CpuStres](https://learn.microsoft.com/en-us/sysinternals/downloads/cpustres).
-The reserved cores should be underutilized compared to the unreserved cores

-- The changes persist even after a reboot on Windows 10 21H2+ so no further steps are required.
+- The changes persist even after a reboot on Windows 10 21H2+.
 Adding support for earlier versions of Windows 10 involves applying the configuration on a per-boot basis.
 Place the binary somewhere safe and create a shortcut in ``shell:startup`` with the target below.
 Once again, this is not required for Windows 10 21H2+

     ```
     C:\ReservedCpuSets\ReservedCpuSets.exe --load-cpusets
     ```

+- After a restart, verify whether the configuration is working as expected by assessing per-core usage while placing load on the CPU with a program such as [CpuStres](https://learn.microsoft.com/en-us/sysinternals/downloads/cpustres).
+The reserved cores should be underutilized compared to the unreserved cores

 ## Why a Separate Program?